patojoke/get5/Host-LAN-only-server-using-VPN.md

 This description will show you how to setup a LAN only server over VPN allowing friends to connect to your server across the Internet.
 I will be using Hamachi for setting up the VPN.

+A VPN (Virtual Private Network) is just a way to setup an private network across the Internet.
+This way you and you friends can connect in the same way you would if you were all connected to the same physical network (in the same building).

+The advantage with running a LAN only server is that you are allowed to run more sourcemod plugins which would get you banned if run on a public server.

 Please note at this point this description is not fully tested.
 I have only set it up on my LAN using a csgosl operated server running windows.
 I will test this further and update this page accordingly.
 At this point my theory is it should work the same way across the Internet.
 Please report if this works for you.

 First you need to download and install the Hamachi software on the machine where you want to run the server.
 Hamachi is free and can be downloaded from [here](http://vpn.net/).